Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_event_weight_ - Default: 1 - The default selection weight each event should use.\
 _ttt_randomat_event_hint_ - Default: 1 - Whether the Randomat should print what each event does when they start.\
 _ttt_randomat_event_hint_chat_ - Default: 1 - Whether hints should also be put in chat.\
 _ttt_randomat_event_history_ - Default: 10 - How many events should be kept in history.
-Events in history will are ignored when searching for a random event to start.
+Events in history will are ignored when searching for a random event to start.\
+_ttt_randomat_allow_client_list_ - Default: 1 - Whether to allow the clients to have the "Active Events" label and list available.

+# Client ConVars
+*NOTE*: These are manageable in the Randomat tab of the F1 menu.\
+_cl_randomat_show_count_ - Default: 0 - Whether to show the "Active Events" label on the UI. *(Only supported in the latest Custom Roles for TTT version)*

 # Latest Events
 1. Red Light, Green Light